 Pipe insulation, boiler rooms, and old duct wrap

 Basements in 1950s houses deserve careful attention.
 Older pipe insulation may appear as a white, gray, chalky, cloth-like, or layered wrap around hot-water pipes, steam pipes, boiler piping, or heating-system runs.
 It can look completely stable.
 It can also be damaged at elbows, fittings, hangers, or low ceilings where storage, tools, or previous renovation work has rubbed against it over the years.
+In my experience the surprise in these houses is rarely the floor everyone worries about; it is the duct wrap or pipe lagging in the basement that nobody thought to look at.

 This is not a place for casual testing by poking or tearing.
 If old pipe insulation is damaged or near planned work, stop the project and get qualified help.
 Pipe insulation can be more friable than hard materials like cement siding or intact floor tile, which means it may release fibers more easily when disturbed.